History of the National Hockey League on television: 1990s

 In the season, ABC televised six weekly regional telecasts on the last three Sunday afternoons beginning on March 27, 1994.
 This marked the first time that regular season National Hockey League games were broadcast on American network television since (again when NBC was the NHL's American broadcast television partner).
-ABC then televised three weeks worth of playoff games on first three Sundays – the final game was Game 1 of the Eastern Conference Semifinals between the Boston Bruins and the New Jersey Devils, a game that was aired nationally.
-The network did not televise the Stanley Cup Finals, which instead, were televised nationally by ESPN and by Prime Ticket in Los Angeles and MSG Network in New York.
+ABC then televised three weeks worth of playoff games on first three Sundays – the final game was game one of the Eastern Conference Semifinals between the Boston Bruins and the New Jersey Devils, a game that was aired nationally.
+The network did not televise the Stanley Cup Final, which instead, were televised nationally by ESPN and by Prime Ticket in Los Angeles and MSG Network in New York.
 Games televised on ABC were not subject to blackout.

 These broadcasts (just as was the case with the 1999–2004 package) were essentially, time-buys by ESPN.
 In other words, ABC would sell three-hour blocks of airtime to ESPN, which in return, would produce, supply broadcasters and sell advertising.
 Also as evidence by ABC's Raycom produced college basketball package around the same time period, this arrangement could also be interpreted as a way to avoid union contracts, which require that 100% of network shows had to use crew staff who were network union members.
 The main difference is that the graphics used for the telecasts were those used by ABC Sports, instead of the ones seen on ESPN National Hockey Night.
 In later years, the roles would be reversed as ESPN's graphical style would be used on the broadcasts with the exception of intermission reports.
 ABC even used ESPN's theme music for the 1992–1994 coverage.
 During ABC's next stint with the NHL, the network used its own theme music.

 Beginning in 1993–94, up to five games per week were also shown on ESPN2 (dubbed "Fire on Ice").
 During the Stanley Cup playoffs, ESPN and ESPN2 provided almost nightly coverage, often carrying games on both channels concurrently.
-Games in the first two rounds were non-exclusive, while telecasts in the Conference Finals and Stanley Cup Finals were exclusive (except in 1993 and 1994).
+Games in the first two rounds were non-exclusive, while telecasts in the Conference Finals and Stanley Cup Final were exclusive (except in 1993 and 1994).